tum-ens/urbs/doc/implementdoc/equ-storage.rst

 **Storage Capacity Limit Rule**: The constraint storage capacity limit rule limits the variable total storage size :math:`\kappa_{yvs}^\text{c}`.
-This contraint restricts a storage :math:`s` in a site :math:`v` and support timeframe :math:`y` from having more total storage content capacity than an upper bound and having less than a lower bound.
+This constraint restricts a storage :math:`s` in a site :math:`v` and support timeframe :math:`y` from having more total storage content capacity than an upper bound and having less than a lower bound.
 The constraint states that the variable total storage size :math:`\kappa_{yvs}^\text{c}` must be greater than